digital-solver/scynapse-api/README.md

 ## Installation

-// TODO: Improve this section
+// TODO: Verify this section

 1. Install Node.js and MongoDB on your local machine.
 2. Clone this repository.